kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-05-09.md

 ## What was the seminar about?

-Multi-modal computation in biology, in order to process medical images, link conditions with symptoms, classify
+Multi-modal computation in biology, in order to process medical images, link conditions with symptoms, classify based on imaging, etc etc.

+ultimate combo for data acquisition would be Medical Imaging/Electronic Health Record/Mass spectrometry

 ## What were the major methods used?

+Workflow:
+1. Image Acquisition
+2. ROI segmentation
+3. Feature Extraction
+4. Statistical Analysis

 ## What did the speaker discover?

+Feeding text into models for image processing gives a MASSIVE boost to performance of classification models (as per accuracy)

 ## What question did you ask and what was the answer?

 > [!info] Title
-> In the case of Imaging mass spectrometric ([[IMS]]) methods involving extensive controlling of FDR in post processing of data, how would we go about navigating FDR and other metadata statistics if we wish to create a meta-analysis to report on reproducability
+> In the case of Imaging mass spectrometric ([[IMS]]) methods involving extensive controlling of FDR in post processing of data, how would we go about navigating FDR and other metadata statistics if we wish to create a meta-analysis to report on reproducability or begin training models on data from multiple sources that may no